Kai / Eat

 Leftovers are the second most wasted food item in New Zealand - but with a little bit of love they can be even better the second time around.

-There are plenty of options to reduce wasted fruit – buy misshapen fruit from the supermarket, preserve your own fruit, share what you’ve grown, and if you want to find fruit free anywhere in Auckland, there is a map for that.
+There are plenty of options to reduce wasted fruit – buy misshapen fruit from the supermarket, preserve your own fruit, share what you’ve grown, and if you want to find fruit free anywhere in Auckland, check out this map

 Free open street pantries